All people in the organization are responsible for quality improvement

 Emphasis on the gathering and use of objective data on system or process performance is an incremental to the success on any Six Sigma.
 Data are needed to analyze processes, identify problems/barriers, and measure performance.
 Changes can then be tested and the resulting data analyzed to verify that the changes have actually led to improvements.

 As Mikel Harry, in his most recent book entitled Six Sigma: The Management Strategy Revolutionizing the World’s Top Corporations says, “It is only by measuring that we can know the value of something, and we can’t improve what we don’t measure.”
 Without measurement there is no way to know how a process is performing, therefore no way to improve it.

 Customer satisfaction is a critical measure for business improvement

 Customer-driven quality means anticipating, meeting, and exceeding customer requirements and preventing customer dissatisfaction.
 Quality is a moving target that is defined or judged by the customer.
 Services must be designed with Six Sigma quality to meet the needs and requirements of consumers being served.
 By listening to the “Voice of the Customer,” organizations gain valuable information to drive improvement initiatives, design and implement new services, support the improvement of outcomes for consumers and brand name recognition for the organization.

 Without the acceptance of employees, Six Sigma process improvement is bound to fail.
 Resistance may be shown by employees by ignoring the new process, disagreeing with the benefits, or criticizing the new tools or software applications.
 Frequent communication about the positive results of any basic changes will help build up faith in change among employees.

 The third and final article in this series will offer specific tools and their impact on Six Sigma deployment success.

-Top Ten Critical Success Factors for Six Sigma: Part 2
+This post is part of the series: Top Ten Critical Success Factors for Six Sigma

 This is the first article in a three-part series that focuses on the the Top Ten Critical Success Factors for Six Sigma.